I like free tools, who doesn’t?

 - jQuery Notification bar – A very lightweight notification bar for jQuery, to show a simple message in the top of the browser.

 - htpasswd generator – from time to time I need to generate a htpasswd file, so I just use this tool, since it supports multiple hashing algorithms.
 Simple and fast.

 - Noise Generator – If you want to generate a repeatable noise background for websites, take a look at this tool, it’s easy and gives a good result.

-- WP-Config Generator – In WordPress you have wp-config.php, it’s very basic, but this generator, will let you see all properties supported, some of them are quite awesome!
+- WP-Config Generator – In WordPress you have wp-config.php, it’s very basic, but this generator will let you see all properties supported, some of them are quite awesome!

-- Fontello – Fontello provides a nice interface, to select exactly those icons you want from many different icon fonts, and download it so you can use it for web.
+- Fontello – Fontello provides a nice interface, to select exactly those icons you want from many different icon fonts, and download it so you can use it for the web.

 - IcoMoon – the guys behind IcoMoon is well known for many of their font packs, they’ve even made fonts supporting multiple colors.
 How cool is that?